 “Why’s it doing that?
 Is it broken?” a voice whispered from the back.
 A Vapour, clearly.
 They had all the magical intuition of a damp tea bag.

-“Whatever colour it shows is your specialty—the type of magic you’re good at,” the frizzy-haired girl Gwen had noticed on the tram, hissed back.
-She was still clutching that book—The Primal Cairn: A History of Resonance—as if it held the secrets to the universe.
-“The stone is the oldest part of the school.
-It reads the resonance in your blood to determine where you’ll flourish.”
+“Whatever colour it shows is your specialty—the type of magic you’re good at,” hissed the girl who’d been forced to give Gwen her tram seat.
+She clutched a book—The Primal Cairn: A History of Resonance—as if it held the secrets to the universe.
+A Vapour trying to out-read a thousand years of instinct.
+“That stone is the oldest part of the school.
+It reads the resonance in your blood.
+Like a magical Myers-Briggs and DNA test all in one.”

 The line moved with the agonizing slowness of a funeral procession.
-Oliver Anderson, a boy from a decent Ink family who had spent more time at summer galas than studying, stepped up with a look of terrified arrogance.
+Oliver Anderson, a boy from a decent Ink family who had spent more time at parties than study groups, stepped up.
 The Cairn flared a faint, flickering green.
 Dorm Cairngorm.
-Gwen saw the boy’s shoulders slump.
+His shoulders slumped.
 The Andersons were meant to be scholars, not transmuters.
 To be sent to the dorm of matter-manipulators was a public admission that he was too shortsighted for the high arts.
 Predictable, Gwen thought.
 He always did have the focus of a startled bird.
 His family would be disappointed, but not surprised.

 “Gwenhwyfar O’Dorchaidhe.”